Design of a new digital business model

 1) Choose whether DMAT is to be carried out internally only, or whether you would like feedback from customers, suppliers or other business partners.

-2) Send the DMAT tool link to all participants: www.dbd.au.dk/dmat
+2) Send this DMAT tool link to all participants.

 On the first page of the test, submit the access credentials provided by your project manager.
 If you are not already involved in a project, read more about access and collaboration with Aarhus University here.

-5) You will receive the report by email, and it will contain both the overall result, scores on the various parameters and inspiration for development potential based on the results.
+5) You will immediately be able to see the mini report directly in the browser, and it will contain both the overall result, scores on the various parameters as well as inspiration for development potential based on the results.

 6) If you have had several different people carry out the analysis, you will receive a report for each completion, which you can compare across your company.